CSC207-UofT/course-project-group-047-1/phase0/CRC/GroceryInventory.md

-Class name: GroceryInventory
+Class name: GroceryInventory(Use case)

 Responsibilities:
-* Record a collection of items available in the store
+* Record a collection of items available in the store.

 Variables:
 * items